Sunday, June 14, 2026

 Why It Fails

-Placing a bishop to a square that blocks a key pawn hurts your center.
+Placing a bishop on a square that blocks a key pawn hurts your center.
 For example, 1.e4 e5 2.Bd3?!
-Nc6 3.Nf3 Nf6 4.O-O d5 shows why Bd3 is clumsy, the d-pawn cannot advance to d4 and challenge Black's center.
+Nc6 3.Nf3 Nf6 4.O-O d5 shows why Bd3 is clumsy: the d-pawn cannot advance to d4 and challenge Black's center.
 White gets a passive position where Black can take over the center with 5.exd5 Nxd5 and active piece play.

 The Fix